Power Outages And Restoration Time By County In North And South Carolina - WCCB Charlotte's CW

 CHARLOTTE, N.C. — Due to extreme weather conditions multiple counties in the area have experienced power outages.
 Duke Energy is working to restore the power before nightfall.

-- Caldwell County has a total of 1 customer without power.
-Power is expected to be restored by February 8 at 12 p.m.

-- Davidson County has a total of 1 customer without power.
-Power is expected to be restored by February 8 at 2 p.m.

-- Lincoln County has a total of 1 customer without power.
-Power is expected to be restored by February 8 at 11 p.m.
+- Stanly County has a total of 1 customer without power.
+Power is expected to be restored by February 9 at 11 a.m.

-- Stanly County has a total of 29 customers without power.
-Currently repairs and damage assessment is underway.

 - Rowan County has a total of 94 customers without power.
 Power is expected to be restored by February 8 at 11 p.m.